Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 The neurology, however, demanded second opinions.
 He had time.
 He traded correspondence with multiple colleagues and, ultimately, sat down for a face-to-face meeting with the two consultants who came most highly recommended.
 A Primary Professor of xenoneurology named Maf...and the infamous Nofl.

-“Preserving his faculties completely intact may not by possible,” Forln explained.
-“By any standard we are dealing with an exceptional intellect.
-His general score was last measured at one-seventy-four.”
+"Preserving his faculties completely intact may not by possible," Forln explained.
+"By any standard we are dealing with an exceptional intellect.
+His general score was last measured at one-seventy-four."

 Professor Maf absorbed that news with a thoughtful expression.
-“Commendable.
-And that’s adjusted against species average?”
+"Commendable.
+And that’s adjusted against species average?"

-“Indeed.”
+"Indeed."

-“I see.”
-She reached into the projection floating between them and indicated a particular area. “...In your message, you expressed particular concern over this well-developed area.
-The primary, supplementary and pre-motor cortices.”
+"I see."
+She reached into the projection floating between them and indicated a particular area. "...In your message, you expressed particular concern over this well-developed area.
+The primary, supplementary and pre-motor cortices."

-“Indeed.
+"Indeed.
 Physicality is partly a mental talent in Humans.
-And as you can see, in our patient’s case, that region has some of the greatest toxic buildup.”
+And as you can see, in our patient’s case, that region has some of the greatest toxic buildup."

-“That is unfortunate.”
+"That is unfortunate."
 Maf agreed.

-“My concern is how much we can do to alleviate it.”
+"My concern is how much we can do to alleviate it."

-“Hard to say.
+"Hard to say.
 This much damage is likely to have permanent chronic sequellae.
 But, Humans are known to be quite capable at physical rehabilitation.
 I would be less concerned over his motor prognosis, and more concerned with the emotional regulation centers in his old-brain regions.
-Our therapeutic priorities should be focused there, if possible.”
+Our therapeutic priorities should be focused there, if possible."

-“I considered that.
+"I considered that.
 Past experience with Human subjects suggests that their emotions can greatly motivate them.
-In a Corti patient, this kind of damage would obviously be a priority, but in a Human I suspect powerful emotion may be useful and necessary in his long-term rehabilitation.”
+In a Corti patient, this kind of damage would obviously be a priority, but in a Human I suspect powerful emotion may be useful and necessary in his long-term rehabilitation."

 The *other* consultant in the room - one who’d been something of an outcast for long years, only to return with considerably expanded prestige thanks to his direct work with deathworlders - shook his head.
-“You misunderstand.
+"You misunderstand.
 Emotional regulation is an absolutely necessary skill for humans, particularly aggressive, physically powerful males like himself.
-Their masculine culture emphasises stoicism precisely because of the dire consequences of *not* self-regulating.”
+Their masculine culture emphasises stoicism precisely because of the dire consequences of *not* self-regulating."

 Forln gave Nofl a curious look.
-“I had no idea.
-I have yet to see any of this emotional regulation.”
+"I had no idea.
+I have yet to see any of this emotional regulation."

-“Oh,” Nofl emphasized, “you *have.”*
+"Oh," Nofl emphasized, "you *have."*

-Forln and Maf blinked at him for a second. “...I see your meaning,” Maf said, shortly.
-“I take it you concur with me then?”
+Forln and Maf blinked at him for a second. "...I see your meaning," Maf said, shortly.
+"I take it you concur with me then?"

-“Absolutely.
+"Absolutely.
 The greatest good for our patient will be to prioritize his emotional stability and self-control above all other concerns.
 That is a foundation he can build on in rehabilitation.
-All else will handicap him.”
+All else will handicap him."

-Forln considered the poisoned brain before them. “...Tricky.
+Forln considered the poisoned brain before them. "...Tricky.
 The best we may be able to do is a flush and some targeted cellular therapy.
-These structures are in particularly vexing locations in his brain.”
+These structures are in particularly vexing locations in his brain."

-Maf gave the projection a thoughtful look, then leaned forward and compiled a procedure. “...This,” she suggested.
+Maf gave the projection a thoughtful look, then leaned forward and compiled a procedure. "...This," she suggested.

 They considered it.
 Tweaked it.
 Made minor refinements.
 Concurred.